makdosx/http-sniff/README.md

- Http-sniff is a programm for sniff all trafic in a lan ow wlan network <br><br>
+ Http-sniff is a program for sniff all traffic in a lan or wlan network <br><br>

  Instructions for installing libraries <br><br>